 Draw the seams following the form of the leg.
 Mark where the belt loops are going to be.

-The knee creases: those of the supporting leg are just over and under the knee, as it’s the most bulging part of the body there.
+The knee creases of the supporting leg are just over and under the knee, as it’s the most bulging part of the body there.
 The creases of the relaxed leg are radial as shown.

-There are also some small folds in the bottom of the jeans.
+There are also some small folds at the bottom of the jeans.

 Draw the pockets and the closing.